 It’s also smart to consider non-invasive drug free treatments such as chiropractic and physical therapy.
 Gentle chiropractic adjustments can provide a healthy environment for your spine to heal and thrive.
 Meanwhile, physical therapy can help stretch and strengthen muscles, soft tissues, and bones in your feet, ankles, knees, hips, and back.

 Don’t wait for your flat feet to trigger long-term pain!
-Schedule an appointment at Compass Chiropractic and Physical Therapy in Suffolk today by calling 757-539-2244.
+Schedule an appointment at Dr. Russ Mosher, DPT in Hampton today by calling 757-539-2244.